-The Pacifica Hybrid gets some major changes for 2021 including some exterior and interior styling tweaks, an updated infotainment system with bigger 10.1-inch screen, and more standard driver assistance tech.
+The Pacifica Hybrid gets some major changes for 2021 over the 2020 Pacifica including some exterior and interior styling tweaks, an updated infotainment system with bigger 10.1-inch screen, and more standard driver assistance tech.
 The Pacifica Hybrid accommodates seven passengers with its standard captain’s chairs in the second row.
 Other minivans can hold up to eight passengers.

 Starting prices range from $39,995 to $50,845 compared to $35,045 to $53,390 for the gas-powered Pacifica.
 Buyers may be eligible for a federal tax credit of $7,500.
 The Pacifica Hybrid is only available with front-wheel-drive.
 If you want all-wheel-drive, you have to get the gas-powered version.

 The Pacifica Hybrid is powered by a 3.6-liter V6 and two electric motors with a continuously variable transmission.
 Total output is 260 horsepower.
 The electric motors provide snappy acceleration from a stop and the Pacifica excels at highway cruising with its super smooth ride.
 The brakes have that squishy feel common among hybrids but have plenty of stopping power.
 The transition from electric- to gas-power is smooth, but you will notice some noise from the gas engine if you floor the accelerator.

 Fuel economy is great for the class.
 EPA ratings for my tester are 82 MPGe for electricity and gas, and a combined rating of 30 mpg for gas only.
 I got 80 MPGe/34 mpg combined during my week with a mix of city and highway driving.
 As mentioned above, you can drive up to 32 miles on all-electric power.